poojamundada0512/30-days-challenge/README.md

 **Link(s) to work**
 [Day 11 - premitive & reference data types, clone array, concatination of array, for loop in array] - https://github.com/poojamundada0512/30-days-challenge/tree/main/Day11

+### Day 12: October 27, Friday

+**Today's Progress**: learned about how to use const for creating arrays, while loop in array , for in loop in array, for of loop in array with some code example.

+**Link(s) to work**
+[Day 12 - const in array, while loop in array,for in loop in array, for of loop in array] - https://github.com/poojamundada0512/30-days-challenge/tree/main/Day12